mellussonahuel/championship_frontend/README.md

 - **User Registration**: Interface for registering new users.
 - **User Authentication**: Interface for authenticating users using JWT.
 - **Responsive Design**: Ensures the application works on various screen sizes.

+## Backend Project

+The backend project can be found at the following link: [championship_backend](https://github.com/mellussonahuel/championship_backend)

 ## Getting Started